-Fans of the author of The Fault in Our Stars and Paper Towns?
-Here’s a link to some discussion questions surrounding his works.
+Are your students fans of the author of The Fault in Our Stars and Paper Towns?
+These discussion questions will help them dig deeper into his works.
 Green has also co-created Crash Course, a website that provides high-quality educational videos for high school and college-level classes.
 Students, parents, and teachers alike could be entertained for hours without ever leaving the site!

 Looking for writing prompts?
 This author has put together a list of prompts to get students thinking outside of the box.